alexisthen/ResignationLog/readme.md

 Quarter 4 (Q4)	03/13/2025	05/29/2025	49
 -------------------------------------------------
 Now here is a teacher email sent to me in 3rd grade:
-<Janet> Maybe if you did better you woulden't be such a failure.
+"<Janet>" Maybe if you did better you woulden't be such a failure.
 ----------------------------------------------------------------------
 I will take full control and responsibility of what comes for me next.
 But at this point I could not care less.
 This school never onced said sorry to me, NOT ONCE.
 Do not let your childeren attend here.
 And yes i am aware that i violated the COC.
 But this is something in the handbook clearly stated: